Creekside-Robotics/Creekside-8775-Robotics-2022-Offseason/README.md

-# FRC8775Robot
+# FRC 8775 Robotics
-This is sloth
+This is the home of the MechaKnights.